You are using an outdated browser. Please upgrade your browser to improve your experience.

 You could access your whole pension tax-free if the following apply to you:

-If you’re over the age of 75, or your total pensions savings are more than the lifetime allowance, you may have to pay Income Tax(www.gov.uk opens in a new tab) on the amount you receive.
+If you’re over the age of 75, or your total pensions savings are more than the lump sum and Death Benefit Allowance, you may have to pay Income Tax(www.gov.uk opens in a new tab) on the amount you receive.

 Some pension providers will keep at least 50% of your pension pot to give to your spouse or civil partner – speak to your provider to find out if they do this.